-Through the Coronavirus Aid, Relief and Economic Security (CARES) Act, the government recently made $349 Billion available to non-profits and small businesses (500 or fewer employees) affected by the Coronavirus pandemic.
-Qualifying businesses were eligible for loans to help with payroll costs including benefits, and are expected to apply for loan forgiveness.
-Following the eight-week period, borrowers were expected to gather necessary documentation and apply for loan forgiveness within 60 days.
+Through the Coronavirus Aid, Relief and Economic Security (CARES) Act, and the recently approved Relief Act, the government has made billions of dollars available to non-profits and small businesses (500 or fewer employees) affected by the Coronavirus pandemic.
+Qualifying businesses are eligible for loans to help with payroll costs including benefits, and are expected to apply for loan forgiveness.

 October 8, 2020: SBA and Treasury announced a simpler PPP forgiveness application for loans of $50,000 or less.
 Those who have already filled out a forgiveness application do not need to complete this form.